Assistant Athletics Director – Athletics Initiatives and Relations

 More on Urban Meyer…

-- Thirteen (13) of Meyer’s former assistant coaches are current head coaches: Steve Addazio (Boston College); Gary Andersen (Utah State), Chris Ash (Rutgers); Ryan Day (Ohio State), Luke Fickell (Cincinnati); Tom Herman (Texas); John “Doc Holliday (Marshall); Scott Loefler (Bowling Green), Dan Mullen (Florida), Charlie Strong (South Florida); Mike Vrabel (NFL’s Tennessee Titans); Kyle Whittingham (Utah); and Everett Withers (Texas State).
+• Twelve (12) of Meyer’s former assistant coaches are current head coaches: Steve Addazio (Boston College); Gary Andersen (Utah State), Chris Ash (Rutgers); Ryan Day (Ohio State), Luke Fickell (Cincinnati); Tom Herman (Texas); John “Doc Holliday (Marshall); Scott Loefler (Bowling Green), Dan Mullen (Florida), Charlie Strong (South Florida); Mike Vrabel (NFL’s Tennessee Titans) and Kyle Whittingham (Utah).

 Urban Meyer Quick Facts